nsbelfast/rac-it-up/Slides.md

 ***

 # Disposables

-A subscription wraps a number of disposables (i.e. cleanup to be performed when the subscription ends).
+^(i.e. cleanup to be performed when the subscription ends).

-From the previous examples, removing KVO or notification observers added.
+^From the previous examples, removing KVO or notification observers added.

+A subscription wraps a number of disposables

 Can be useful for cancelling any ongoing work.